Jayden Wareham

-Jayden Darren George Wareham (born 13 May 2003) is an English professional footballer who plays as a forward for EFL League One side Exeter City.
+Jayden Wareham (born 13 May 2003) is an English professional footballer who plays as a forward for club Wycombe Wanderers.

 Career

 Woking

 Wareham started his career at Reading and then Queens Park Rangers before he was released in 2019 and eventually joining National League side, Woking.
 After impressing for the under-18 and under-23 sides, he made his debut for The Cards in January 2020, during a 6–2 away defeat to Sutton United, replacing Jake Gray with four minutes remaining.
 Wareham played two more times in this campaign, and was also named the club's academy player of the year, before signing a new one-year contract with the Surrey-based side in October 2020.
 On 26 January 2021, he scored his first goals for the club coming off the bench to rescue a point in a 2–2 away draw against Bromley, netting in both the 72nd and 86th minute.

 During his two-year spell at Woking, Wareham accolated twenty appearances to his name, scoring twice with both coming against Bromley, before earning himself a trial with Premier League side, Chelsea in March 2021.